utinyt/CPU-Ray-Tracer/README.md

 # CPU Ray Tracer
-This is a one-semester project generating high quality images using ray-tracing technique.<br>
+This is a one-semester project generating realistic looking images by using ray-tracing technique.<br>
 *Instructor: Dr. Gary Herron*

 ## Project 1 - Ray casting